 CONSIDER VINTAGE BOUTIQUES

 If you want to find something unique, you may need to stray away from salons and head to a vintage store.
 It’s worth a trip if only to see what brides wore long ago.

 Don’t hold back when speaking with your consultant.
 Tell them as much as possible about what you want, what you can afford, and what concerns you may have.
 This will help them serve you better and find your perfect dress that much easier.

 If you’re getting married in the Caribbean, you’ll want to shop for lighter wedding dresses (destination gowns).

 Conversely, if you’re ceremony is in New England during the winter, then fabrics like satin or taffeta make more sense.

 We hope this guide has given you some thoughts, a bit of inspiration, and a fact you may not have been aware of.
 Remember to keep an eye on wedding trends.

-If there is anything we can do to make your perfect wedding experience easier or more satisfying, please do not hesitate to get in touch or use our store locator to find the best bridal shop or consultant that will help you find your perfect wedding dress.
+If there is anything we can do to make your perfect wedding experience easier or more satisfying, please use our store locator and wedding dresses search page to find the best bridal shop or consultant that will help you find your perfect wedding dress.